 - Ensure that the issues are addressed in a systematic, efficient manner.

 - Bring impartiality and objectivity in meetings and decision-making.

 - Facilitate resolution and resolution of disputes between boards.

 - Review the performance and efficiency of administration.

-- Plan for appointment and renewal of Steering Committee.
+- Plan for appointment and renewal of the Steering Committee.
 Make sure the company is effectively managed

-- Keep an overview of the organization’s affairs, contact the Chief Officer as appropriate.
+- Keep an overview of the organization’s affairs, and contact the Chief Officer as appropriate.